WINGS-UHM/Web/docs/promo-pages/creating-a-promo-page.md

 ## Hero image

 Unlike standard pages, the `hero_image` on a promo page doesn't cover the whole hero as a background.
-Instead, this is used to show an image of the product you are promoting.
+Instead, this is used to show an image of the course you are promoting.

 Ensure you set the `hero_image_alt` text for improved accessibility to explain what the image contains.